reza-asad/3DSSR/README.md

 ### Train
 To train AlignRank and AlignRankOracle from scratch follow the steps below:

-1. To train the AlignmentModule run:
+1. To train the AlignmentModule:
+* run:
 ```
 cd models/LearningBased
 python3 train_AlignmentModule.py